 ON LETTING GO

-Sometimes and despite our best efforts a plant refuses to develop and thrive.
+Sometimes and despite our best efforts, a plant refuses to develop and thrive.
 It took me a while to realize that not every plant belongs in my garden or is meant to stay with me forever.
-There were times that I considered it a personal challenge so I would persist and keep trying to give that darn plant what it needed so it would flourish.
+There were times that I considered it a personal challenge.
+I would persist and keep trying to give that darn plant what it needed so it would flourish.
 It wouldn’t.
 The bottom line is if a plant refuses to thrive, let it go.

 ON THE SEASONS

-There’s a season to everything.
+There is a season to everything.
 The garden needs to retreat underground and rest during the cold months.
-You may not be able to see much happening during the winter months but there is life under that blanket of snow and the garden is preparing for its brilliant comeback.
+You may not see much happening during the winter months, but there is life under that blanket of snow, and the garden is preparing for its brilliant comeback.
 Trust the seasons and be patient as you wait for the plants to emerge from their winter slumber.
 They will come back at their appointed time.

 A garden is meant to be shared and enjoyed.
 One of my favorite times is when, after a long session in the garden, I get to take a shower, put on clean clothes, and head back out to the garden to stroll and take in its beauty in the twilight.
-Or, when a good friend visits and we make a pot of tea and take a tray outside by the stream, and sit down to enjoy our time together.
+Or, when a good friend visits, we make a pot of tea, take a tray outside by the stream, and sit down to enjoy our time together.

-These days and as I am looking ahead at the changes that are approaching, I feel the need to keep things simpler and cleaner.
+These days, and as I am looking ahead at the upcoming changes, I feel the urge to keep things simpler and cleaner.
 I have to decide which perennial beds can stay and which need to go.
-I have already begun to divide the plants and share them with friends who are embarking on their own gardening adventures.
+I have already begun to divide the plants and share them with friends embarking on their own gardening adventures.

 I have no doubt that the lessons will keep coming.
-A garden has many layers and many secrets and everything always unfolds at its own time and pace.
+A garden has many layers and many secrets.
+Everything always unfolds at its own time and pace.
 A garden is like a loving friend; it meets us where we are and gently nudges us in the right direction.